MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Introduction

 \section{Introduction}

-Multi-object tracking (MOT) has received more and more attention in recent years due to its promising applications in the fields \cite{wen2020ua,glamr,nuscenes,sun2020scalability,jrdb} of intelligent surveillance, autonomous driving, mobile robotics, etc. Benefiting from the rapid development of object detection\cite{fasterrcnn,yolov3,centernet,yolox,yang2019towards} and re-identification (ReID)\cite{deepsort,hermans2017defense,jde,fairmot}, tracking-by-detection methods \cite{mekonnen2018comparative,chen2015multiperson,kong2022motfr,wang2021two} have dominated.
+Multi-object tracking (MOT) has received more and more attention in recent years due to its promising applications in the fields \cite{wen2020ua,glamr,nuscenes,sun2020scalability,jrdb} of intelligent surveillance, autonomous driving, mobile robotics, etc. Benefiting from the rapid development of object detection \cite{fasterrcnn,yolov3,centernet,yolox,yang2019towards} and re-identification (ReID) \cite{deepsort,hermans2017defense,jde,fairmot}, tracking-by-detection methods \cite{wang2021two} have dominated.
 This paradigm consists of two main steps: 1) using an off-the-shelf object detector to obtain detection results for each frame, and 2) associating the detection results into trajectories using visual and motion cues.
-At association step, influenced by the inherent characteristics of the existing multi-object/pedestrian benchmarks\cite{mot16,mot20}, most recent successes on MOT \cite{jde,fairmot,trackformer} are based on either the appearance features or a junction of detection and simple tracking mechanism, leaving motion information under-explored.
-This trend makes existing trackers fail in situations\cite{multisports, dancetrack} where objects of interest share very similar appearance in group dancing and players possess rapid motion in sports scenes.
-It inspires us to take motion cues into modeling, which is critical to associate detection results accurately and efficiently. \IEEEpubidadjcol
+At association step, influenced by the inherent characteristics of the existing multi-object/pedestrian benchmarks \cite{mot16,mot20}, most recent successes on MOT \cite{jde,fairmot,trackformer} are based on either the appearance features or a junction of detection and simple tracking mechanism, leaving motion information under-explored.
+This trend makes existing trackers fail in situations \cite{SportsMOT, dancetrack} where objects of interest share very similar appearance in group dancing and players possess rapid motion in sports scenes.
+This observation motivates us to only incorporate motion cues into modelling, proving crucial for accurately and efficiently associating objects across frames in these complex situations.